stefan-hoeck/idris2-tutorial/src/Tutorial/Functions1.md

 allows us to easily combine small coding units to create more complex behavior.

-* We can pass anonymous functions (*lambdas*) to higher order functions, if writing a corresponding top level function would be too cumbersome.
+* We can pass anonymous functions (*lambdas*) to higher-order functions, if writing a corresponding top level function would be too cumbersome.

 * Idris allows us to define our own infix operators.
 These